Syzole/Ghost-Simulator/README.txt

 Arjun Bedi: #101267749
 Jessica Hill 101280293

+Bonuses implemented:
+-The commit png is a screen shot our commit history for the Github bonus marks -It writes a log of all the events to the logging.txt file -Used print formatting to make the data easy to read using consistent fixed-width columns

 Program Description:
 - Program starts by initializing a house and adding rooms to the house
 - Each room has a list of rooms it is connected to and evidence that has been dropped inside the room